Romper Rooms: 12 Awesome Indoor Playgrounds

 Bonus: Free coffee and wi-fi upstairs, so you can relax, work, or catch up on browsing your favorite parenting website.

 This spot is Red Tricycle’s 2013 Totally Awesome Award winner.
 The children’s restaurant and play space has spots in Century City, Glendale and Topanga.
 Castles and pirate ships and dragons – oh my!
 Kids can have loads of fun here running, jumping and playing, and there’s even plenty o’ live entertainment on tap.
 Play all day and pay based on mobility: Non-movers – Free, Crawlers – $5, Walkers – $9.
 Parents are free, too.

 Bonus: It’s a restaurant (with organic, kid friendly food).
 So lunch doesn’t have to be pre-packed or cobbled together out of chips and pastries.
 And did we mention the wine and beer?

 The Coop – Studio City

 A play space for kids…and adults?
 The Coop is the place that doesn’t sacrifice the sanity and patience of parents for their kids to romp around in a gritty and overly cutesy play space.
 A cappuccino bar is just one of the perks for adults in this modernized play space that looks like an ad for Phillipe Starck for IKEA.
-Kids will love the ball pit and luminescent dance floor and you can play here Monday- Thursday from 10 a.m. – 6 p.m.
-(Friday’s it’s only open til 3 p.m.) for $10.
+Kids will love the ball pit and luminescent dance floor and you can play here Monday- Friday from 10 a.m. – 3 p.m. for $10.
+Parents get in free.